AlekseyNoir/AlekseyNoir/README.md

 - 👋 Hi, I’m @AlekseyNoir
-- 👀 I’m interested in work and in the development of skills
+- 👀 I’m interested in work and in the development of my skills
-- 🌱 I’m currently learning javascript, node.js , react.js , deno and maybe somthing else
+- 🌱 I’m currently learning JavaScript, node.js , TypeScript , deno, Express.js.As well i know basic HTML, CSS , jQuery , React.js
 -⌨🖱 I’m looking for a job.
-I'm very intrested in new team's and workplace
+I'm very intrested in new team and workplace -🔔I have no work experience.
+Self-taught.
+-📙📚Now I'm studying at BSUIR.
 - 📫 How to reach me: https://t.me/alxkovnoir

 <!---